mapmyfitness/javascript/README.md

     ```

-  - Use indentation when making long method chains.
+  - Use line breaks and indentation when making long method chains.

     ```javascript
     // bad